drsahin/git_ders/README.md

 - trigger Jenkins jobs with webhook

-- trigger Jenkins jobs with Poll SCM

 ## Outline

 - Part 1 - Integrating Jenkins with GitHub using Webhook

-- Part 2 - Integrating Jenkins Pipeline with GitHub Webhook

-- Part 3 - Configuring Jenkins Pipeline with GitHub Webhook to Run the Python Code

-- Part 4 - Creating a Pipeline with Poll SCM

 ## Part 1 - Integrating Jenkins with GitHub using Webhook